Welcome to today's edition of the Rush 24-7 podcast.

 The security of the region never entered the equation over there.

-So the myth continues.
+So, the myth continues.

-The world hated Bush, the world loves Obama, now the world loves the United States.
+Now, the world loves the United States.

 And Barack Obama wants to turn the United States into something similar to a Western European socialist democracy.

-Welcomed with thunderous cheers, President Obama pledged today to work repair damaged relations with uh work on to repair damaged relations with Europe, saying the world came together uh following the 2001 terrorist attack, but then we got sidetracked by Iraq, so he mentioned it again.
+The next story I found interesting also from the Associated Press welcomed with thunderous cheers, President Obama pledged today to work repair damaged relations with, work on to repair damaged relations with Europe, saying the world came together following the 2001 terrorist attack, but then we got sidetracked by Iraq, so he mentioned it again.

 And then Bush, Bush, Bush made us hated around the world because he went into a rock.

-Obama said we must be honest with ourselves.
+Obama said, we must be honest with ourselves.

 In recent years, we've allowed our alliance to drift.